acm-cui/website-cui2021/authors/submission-guidance.md

 ## Publication

 Articles will be published in the {{ site.conference.short_name }} {{ site.conference.year }} proceedings, through [ACM ICPS](https://www.acm.org/publications/icps-series "Details about the ACM International Conference Proceedings Series").
 At least one author of each paper must register for the conference by the camera-ready deadline to ensure publication.

-There are **no publication fees for {{ site.conference.short_name }} {{ site.conference.year }}** as income from registrations is used to cover these costs.
-Therefore, the {{ site.data.oc['conference']['roles'][page.responsible_chairs]['label'] }} will withhold publication for papers where no author has paid a registration fee.
+Given the switch to an online conferene, we are currently reviewing how registration and feed will be handled in comparison to our prior plans.

 All ACM publications follow the [Green Open Access route by default](https://www.acm.org/publications/openaccess#green "Details on ACM's Green Open Access policies"), although authors have the opportunity to independently pay a fee for [Gold Open Access](https://www.acm.org/publications/openaccess#oapricing "Details on Gold Open Access pricing for ACM publications").
 The total fee payable depends on the author(s) ACM membership status.